genesisdotnet/genesis/README.md

 * Web calls or duties in general from a specific table of tasks?
 * I'm not sure where this is going :D

-That's just one input source, using the MSSqlDb Populator.
+That's just one input source right now, using the MSSqlDb Populator.

 These are all currently prototypes, and they're all coming from the same input source.